jlparkI/AntPack/README.md

 #### V / J genes

-Identifying the most similar human V / J gene sequences is useful for a variety of purposes.
+Identifying the most similar human/mouse/llama V / J gene sequences is useful for a variety of purposes.
 AntPack provides tools for determining which human V and J gene sequences are most similar to the variable region chain provided as input.

 #### Humanness and developability